東宝大怪獣シリーズ 「キングシーサー（1974年版） ゴジラ対メカゴジラ」 少年リック限定版

 REVIEW AND PHOTOS: JOHN STANOWSKI

-The sleeping, dog-eared monster King Caesar (Seesar, Shisa), protector of the Azumi Family in Okinawa wakes from his hibernation once again in the form of a new X-Plus Giant Monster Series vinyl figure.
+The sleeping, dog-eared monster King Caesar (Seesar, Shisa), protector of the Azumi Family in Okinawa wakes from his hibernation once again in the form of an X-Plus Giant Monster Series vinyl figure.
 And wow, did they get this guy right.
 Sorry to repeat myself again, but it really does look like it stepped right out of the movie!
 This is what X-Plus is all about!

 Here’s the part we saw through most of the movie.
 The head of King Caesar framed in his rocky hibernation chamber.
 Moving on from the great resemblance, you’ll notice the eyes are a burning orange and must have been molded in plastic.
 Just below their shiny surface are a series of finely detailed concentric circles.
 Most of the teeth are individually sculpted.
 Curiously, though, the front bottom row is not.
 Hardly something to complain about considering the stellar job X-Plus did everywhere else on this figure.